SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 incurred during cyber surgery.
-The results of cyber surgery are determined by the level of success of the medicine check (the difference between the skill total and the diﬃculty).
+The results of cyber surgery are determined by the level of success of the medicine check (the difference between the skill total and the difficulty).
 Use the following guidelines:
-Failure (skill total did not meet or beat diﬃculty): The cyber system is not installed.
+Failure (skill total did not meet or beat difficulty): The cyber system is not installed.
 Worse, the surgeon has botched the job.
 The patient

 45